tristanpendergrass/idle-game/README.md

 [x] Reduce costs by 1 per PK
 [ ] Support Practical Knowledge and Labs in Anatomy
 [ ] Change DaisyUI theme
+[ ] Figure out how to show PK in a satisfying way

 ## v0.2
 [ ] Music